Summary

 What causes CSA?

-How is Central Sleep Apnoea diagnosed?
+Assessment of Central Sleep Apnoea

 This requires a thorough evaluation of all the possible causes and also a Sleep Study.
 This is completed by a Sleep and Respiratory Physician.